Spectacular and unique, Australia has long been an aspirational destination for international travellers.

 - more than 88,000 international visitors spent more than $1,000 per night in Australia, with another 387,000 spending between $500 and $999

-Australians are enthusiastic travellers, accounting for around three-quarters of total tourism spend in a typical year, and taking more than 5 domestic overnight trips a year on average.
-With COVID contained locally, the tourism industry has been buoyed by an even greater demand from Australians exploring their own backyard, especially in regional areas.
+Australians are enthusiastic travellers, accounting for around three-quarters of total tourism spend in a typical year and taking more than five domestic overnight trips a year on average.

 The OECD says our solid track record of economic growth is forecast to continue.
 Underpinning this growth is Australia’s political stability, sound governance and transparent regulatory system – all of which make for a safe, low-risk business environment.